Frasan00/envitron/README.md

-# Environment-manager
+# Envitron

-- Environment manager for node.js
+- Environment manager for Node.js
-- Built on top of Zod used for schema validation
+- Built on top of Zod for schema validation
+- Chose Zod for its user-friendly API and excellent error messages.
+Although not the fastest, the performance impact is negligible since environment validation occurs only once at application startup.

 ## How To Use